 Treatment is provided in a non-shaming, non-judgmental environment.
 Staff encourages residents to gain insight and take full responsibility for their sexually offending behavior.
 The program is cognitive-behaviorally based and employs a multidisciplinary approach to ensure that treatment is individualized, innovative and collaborative.

 The Admissions Department at Newport News Behavioral Health Center is staffed by caring, competent professionals who will provide assistance in placing a resident.
 The office is staffed Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Learn more about our admissions criteria.

-Newport News Behavioral Health Center provides quality mental health treatment services to children and adolescents in a therapeutic environment.
-If your child is struggling with behavioral health issues, please call us at 757-888-0400.
-We offer no-cost assessments 24/7.
+Newport News Behavioral Health Center provides behavioral health treatment services to children and adolescents in a therapeutic environment.
+If your child is struggling with behavioral or emotional issues, please call us at 757-888-0400 or use our online form.